This is my hands-on review of the WindyNation 100 Watt Polycrystalline Solar Panel.

 Power Output Testing

-With my testing system rigged up, I took the panel outside and used a chair to stand it at the optimal tilt angle for my location.
+With my testing system rigged up, I took five of the best 100 watt panels outside and used two sawhorses to mount all the panels at the same tilt angle.

 I popped open the junction box and was pleased by the build quality I found inside.
 The soldering seemed good and the wire connectors looked well crimped.